2002 Arab Cup

 The 2002 Arab Cup was the eighth edition of the Arab Cup football competition, hosted in the nation of Kuwait.
 Saudi Arabia, who were the defending champions from the last Arab Cup, again won the title for a 2nd time at the conclusion of the competition.

-Participated teams
+Participating teams

 10 teams participated in the tournament.
 Morocco was represented by their U-23 team.